cnvogelg/amitools/README.md

 ## Introduction

-`amitools` is a collection of Python (currently version **2.x only for now**) tools that I've written to work with *Amiga OS* binaries and files on Mac OS X and all other *nix-like platforms supporting Python.
+`amitools` is a collection of Python 3 tools that I've written to work with *Amiga OS* binaries and files on Mac OS X and all other *nix-like platforms supporting Python.
 Windows might work as well, but is heavily untested.
 However, patches are welcome.

 I focus with my tools on classic Amiga setups, i.e. a 680x0 based system with